How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 • Instance connectivity issues because of firewall, Remote Desktop Protocol (RDP), or network interface configuration.

-• OS boot issues because of a blue screen or stop error, a boot loop, or a corrupted registry.
+• OS boot issues because of a blue screen or stop error, boot loop, or corrupted registry.

-• Other issues that need advanced log analysis and troubleshooting.
+• Other issues that require advanced log analysis and troubleshooting.

-Note: Capture a screenshot of an Amazon EC2 Windows instance to determine the state of the instance.
+Note: Capture a screenshot of your EC2 Windows instance to determine the state of the instance.

 You can run EC2Rescue manually or automatically.